Jacobie Gray – Writer & Director

 A Queensland University of Technology acting graduate, Jacobie transitioned into talent management and casting before coming full circle creatively to work as a writer/director in 2010.

-Based between Los Angeles and Sydney, Jacobie is co-host and creator of The Short Film Pod, a podcast about the ups and downs of short filmmaking, and has most recently directed a music video for LA based pop singer Liz Huett.
+Based between Nashville, Los Angeles and Sydney, Jacobie is currently in post production for singer/songwriter Wesley Dean’s Crazy Hearts Across America tour documentary and music videos.
+She has also co-hosted and created two seasons of the The Short Film Pod, a podcast about the ups and downs of short filmmaking with producer Leonie Marsh, and directed the music video Far Away From Here for singer/songwriter Liz Huett.

 Jacobie has also studied at UCLA Extension, AFTRS, Metro Screen and Stella Adler School of Acting (NY).